What to Consider Before Doing Business in the Philippines in 2021

 Business Digitization in the Philippines During the COVID-19 Pandemic

-On March 15, the national government placed the Philippines on lockdown to prevent the spread of COVID-19, forcing many businesses to adopt the work-from-home arrangement and shift to digitization to continue their operations.
+In March 2020, the national government placed the Philippines on lockdown to prevent the spread of COVID-19, forcing many businesses to adopt the work-from-home arrangement and shift to digitization to continue their operations.

-The government strictly implemented temporary closure of airports, adjustments on corporate deadlines and tax filings, and health safety protocols for private businesses.
+The government strictly implemented health safety protocols for businesses nationwide along with the mandatory wearing of face shields and face masks for citizens who travel outside their homes.
 It also mandated local government units (LGUs) to impose local travel bans and curfew hours to further prevent the spread of COVID-19.

 Industries such as food, agriculture, banking, and IT-BPO, to name a few, have adopted the work-from-home arrangement and digitization on their operations.

 Start Your Business in the Philippines in 2021

 Doing business in the Philippines has improved over the years, with efforts from both public and private sectors to help ease the process of business registration and relax border restrictions to attract foreign investors through tax incentives and encourage local entrepreneurs through government grants and business loans.